 So here are my tips for working on your talk–without writing it from scratch.

-(And if you want a hundred more talk-writing insights, but live and in-person, come to my signature event, Tapped to Speak LIVE, happened June 7&8 in NYC!
-But move fast, because I’m keeping enrollment at a cool 50 seats.)
+(And if you want a hundred more talk-writing insights, but live and in-person, come to my signature event, Tapped to Speak LIVE, happened April 4&5 in Boston!)

 First, do a big ol’ brain dump.

 Note, this is NOT the same as “writing your talk.”
 Fact is, you don’t know what you really think about a thing until you express it—it’s in the cognitive act of putting it into words that you give form to the ideas.
 You may even be surprised about what comes out.
 I know I often am.

 Here are some prompts to use to fuel this writing session.
 Use whatever ones work for you, or do them all: